segabl/pd2-sh-complements/README.md

 *There are only a handful of relevant melee weapons and most of the others are arbitrarily balanced.*
 *Basing the damage and knockdown of melee weapons on their other stats with the Ice Pick as a reference should make the choice of melee weapon more interesting.*

+### Equipment

+- ECM Jammer
+  - Feedback interval 1.5s → 1s

+*This is a small adjustment to make feedback between Pocket ECM and regular ECM more consistent.*